seb-noirot/junior-dev/README.md

 # junior-dev
-From junior dev to mid dev repository
+My first repository on my journey to become a mid developer